jinudotdev/BrushHero/README.md

 🎨 Overlay System – Modular painters for visual feedback and brushing guidance

-🧠 Extensible Architecture – Built for future features like quadrant brushing and mask overlays

 📦 Modular Codebase – Clean separation of logic, rendering, and input handling

-📸 Demo - Please follow Jinudotdev repo for updates on how this development is going

 ## 🌐 Live Site

 Project updates and architecture notes: [https://jinu.dev](https://jinu.dev)

 # Clone the repo
 git clone https://github.com/jinudotdev/BrushHero.git